Masuma Rasheed Ph.D. RYT

 Hi, My name is DeKhari.
 I am a psychotherapist with over 5 years of experience working as a mental health clinician and over 10 years of professional experience mentoring and coaching LGBTQ+ folx.
 My specialties include navigating trauma recovery, mindfulness and racial, sexual, gender and spiritual identity.
 I work best with individuals who are ready to get unstuck and work toward defining who “they be” based on their resilience and not their trauma.
 With practical, engaging therapeutic practices for emotional regulation and self-awareness, it is my hope that you will re-discover the power of being uniquely you — without having to conform to the limiting ideas and narratives of others.
 It is my honor to walk alongside you during this pivotal time in your life.

-As a mental health provider and 2Spirited Black man of trans experience, I understand the impact of being underrepresented in the healthcare field.
+As a mental health provider and 2Spirited Black man, I understand the impact of being underrepresented in the healthcare field.
 I believe a safe and culturally responsive therapeutic space can be a powerful way to reclaim one’s health and foster individual and generational growth.
 In addition, I honor the importance of viewing my clients’ racial sexual, gender and spiritual identity as not separate parts of themselves, but as one intersectional identity.
 I have a keen understanding of the multiple layers that underrepresented folx experience within their social, spiritual, religious, and community roles.

 My passion lies in supporting clients through liberation and building meaningful social connections within the context of their own lives.
 It is monumental for clients to expand their capacity for joy, to celebrate their identities and to create and sustain a healthy perception of self.
 This healing process reflects the powerful dynamics of acknowledging the adversities in their lives, while at the same time building coping tools.
 Our work together will identify areas where survival tactics may have led to behaviors such as over compensating, perfectionism and/or the labor-driven mentality.
 As we deconstruct the complexities of biased ideologies, the deep healing from white supremacy tends to take shape.